Note: If you are being asked for an Encircled Flux compliant test, please click here.

 Never use bend insensitive multimode fiber for test reference cords.
 Your 850 nm reading will be pessimistic.

-This article will describe the steps required to successfully certify a multimode SC to SC duplex fiber link in accordance with ANSI/TIA-568-C using the DTX-MFM2 fiber adapters.
-ANSI/TIA-568-C requires the user to follow Method B (also known as 1 Jumper) which ensures that the connectors at each end of the link are measured and negative loss readings are avoided.
+This article will describe the steps required to successfully certify a multimode ST to ST duplex fiber link in accordance with ANSI/TIA-568-C using the DTX-MFM2 fiber adapters.
+ANSI/TIA-568-C requires the user to follow Method B (also known a 1 Jumper) which ensures that the connectors at each end of the link are measured and negative losses are avoided.

 Items required in addition to a DTX CableAnalyzer:

 Cleaning is critical.
 It is the single most reason for ending up with negative loss values.
 You cannot clean without some means of visually inspecting the end face.
 This can be anything from a simple Fiber Viewer to a Video Scope such as the FiberInspector Mini shown above.
 If you have no inspection device, you cannot proceed.
 Let's define what is acceptable and not acceptable.